Shedrachstx/Nexus-Guardian/README.md

 - Follow security best practices
 - Report any vulnerabilities responsibly
 - Use the emergency recovery system as a last resort
+- Be cautious with delegation permissions and time limits

 For security issues, please contact the maintainers privately before public disclosure.